SceneGate/Ekona/README.md

 # Ekona [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](https://choosealicense.com/licenses/mit/) ![Build and release](https://github.com/SceneGate/Ekona/workflows/Build%20and%20release/badge.svg)

-[Yarhl](https://github.com/SceneGate/yarhl) plugin for DS and DSi formats.
+_Ekona_ is a library part of the [_SceneGate_](https://github.com/SceneGate) framework that provides support for DS and DSi file formats.

 The library supports .NET 6.0 and above on Linux, Window and MacOS.